aparaselli/Food.com-Minutes-Prediction/README.md

 From our graph above, we see that our p-value equates to ``, which means we **fail to reject the null** at the significance level of 0.05.

 We can tentatively conclude that there is no difference in model performance between recipes created before and after 2014.
-However, we cannot 100% prove that it is completely fair.
+However, we cannot 100% prove that it is completely fair across both groups.